connorskees/connorskees.github.io/content/blog/merge-tree.md

 In practice, there is only one kind of reference position[^2]: a local reference position.
 Local reference positions are not sent across the wire and there is no op for creating one.
 They are purely local to the current client and are not persisted at any point.

 "Local reference position" and "reference position" are today used interchangeably.
-The document linked in the section about discusses the behavior of local reference positions in more depth.
+The document linked in the section above discusses the behavior of local reference positions in more depth.

 For use in intervals, the interval collection manages sending the position of local references to other clients and recreating such references locally when changes are received from other clients.